hannobraun/stack-assembly/README.md

 ### Additional Documentation

-Currently, [the initial design document][design] is the best available introduction to the language.
-The [test suite] provides a less friendly but more complete picture, basically serving the role of a specification.
+[The initial design document][design] can serve as a (not fully complete) introduction to the language.
+The [test suite] covers the full language in all its detail, basically serving the role of a specification, but is not as friendly to approach.

 [design]: https://www.hannobraun.com/designing-stack-assembly/
 [test suite]: src/tests/